Can You Swim When You’re on Your Period?

 And you should, of course, listen to your body.

 But it’s worth noting that some gentle exercise might be the very thing you need to feel a bit better.
-And with the right period protection and a great swimsuit that you feel confident in, there’s nothing to prevent you from enjoying the water.
+With the right period protection and cute period swimwear for backup coverage, there's nothing to prevent you from enjoying the water.

 Indeed, Swimming Can Relieve Period Cramps (Menstrual Cramps)